vbousquet/flexdmd/docs/README.md

 Finally, you should head to the [Scripts folder](./Scripts/) where you will find a few prepared scripts;
 * to add DMD for some popular tables: download and place them in your 'Table' directory alongside the .vpx table file and VPX 10.6+ will detect and use them,
-* for PinballY front-end: download and place in the PinballY's "Scripts" folder,
+* for PinballY front-end: download and place in the PinballY's "Scripts" folder (there are a few options at the beginning of the script),
 * to show some of the features offered by FlexDMD for more advanced users.

 ## Configuration
 FlexDMD does not have any configuration file:
-* The DMD is entirely defined in the table script,
+* The DMD is entirely defined in the table script (monochrome/colors, number of dots,...),
-* The output is configured using the DmdDevice configuration file.
+* The output is configured using the DmdDevice configuration file (target output, position on screen, size of dots,...).

 Therefore to position the DMD, if you are using Freezy's DMD, simply run the table, right click on the DMD and select the option to save its position.

 When using FlexDMD as an UltraDMD replacement, you may want to edit UltraDMD options regarding DMD's coloring.
 This is easily done using the FlexDMD companion application (FlexDMDUI.exe) in the configuration tab.

 ## Build Instructions
 1. Download and install [Visual Studio 2019](https://visualstudio.microsoft.com/fr/downloads/)